stephenbunch/programming-tutorial/README.md

 # Programming Tutorial
 Hello!
 Welcome to my programming tutorial.
-There's a lot of stuff here, so get a cup of coffee and absorb this tutorial at your own pace.
+There's a lot of content here, so get a cup of coffee and absorb this tutorial at your own pace.

-I use "levels" instead of chapters or sections to emphasize order.
+I use "levels" instead of chapters to emphasize order.
 Concepts build on each other, so it's important that you don't jump around too much.

+At the end of each section, I include some questions and/or sample coding problems to verify that you understood the section correctly. **You must do these.**

 Also:
-* Try to do one level each week and spread it out over the whole week so that you have more time to absorb everything.
+* Try to do one level each week and spread it out over the entire week so that you have more time to absorb everything.
 Your mind needs time to understand and incorprate ideas you've never seen before.
 I usually have to sleep on a new concept before I fully understand it.
-* Don't take too many breaks, otherwise you'll forget stuff and it'll be difficult to keep going.
+* Don't take too many breaks, otherwise you'll forget things and it'll be difficult to keep going.
+* Be resourceful.
+Search for YouTube videos if you have to.
+I've discovered that it's easier for me to learn a new concept if I can find a video tutorial that explains it.
 * Be curious.
-Search for youtube videos if you have to.
-I've found that I learn new concepts much easier if I can find a video tutorial that explains it.
+The best programmers are very curious about **how and why things work**, not simply that something works.

 ## Table of Contents